 - District A is generally bordered on the east by Arnold Way/27th Street, on the west by 33rd, on the north by Harrison and on the south by Johnson

 - District B is from 14th Street, west to 23rd and from the north side of Monroe to south side of Harrison

-- District C is from the alley between 6th and 7th Streets west to 9th Street and from Monroe Avenue south to Jefferson Avenue.
+- District C is from the alley between 6th and 7th Streets west to 9th Street and from Monroe Avenue south to Washington Avenue.

 To park on the street in these areas for longer than two hours requires a parking permit.
 The parking districts were developed to ensure adequate parking for residents.
 Please note, however, that even with a permit, residents are still subject to Municipal Code 6.10.040.040, which prohibits parking on any City street for longer than 48 hours.